Dedicated Guardian Life Insurance Lawyers Serving Clients Across the US

 ERISA requires strict adherence to certain procedural and administrative appeal requirements after a wrongful denial or termination of long-term group disability benefits.

 ERISA sets strict and unforgiving time limits for filing an administrative appeal with a group long-term disability insurance company after an initial denial of your benefits.
 ERISA also sets strict and unforgiving deadlines for filing a federal ERISA lawsuit after a denial of an administrative appeal.
-Do not wait to speak to a top-rated group ERISA lawyer at DarrasLaw if Guardian Life or its subsidiaries denied your rightful long-term disability group benefits.
+Do not wait to speak to a top-rated Guardian Life Disability Insurance Lawyer at DarrasLaw if Guardian Life or its subsidiaries are denied your rightful long-term disability group benefits.

 Most ERISA beneficiaries don’t understand their severely limited group litigation rights.
 In fact, many attorneys practicing law don’t understand ERISA’s complexities.
-It’s essential to consult an award-winning ERISA attorney from DarrasLaw at the onset of your disability case.
+It’s essential to consult a Guardian Life Disability Insurance Lawyer from DarrasLaw at the onset of your disability case.
 We know the Guardian administrative appeal process and evaluate thousands of disability cases each month from all across America.